 I do remember cooking lots of pasta, stir fries and sausage curry (the first time, I thought I had mince in my freezer, so made-do with sausages, after that it was deliberate!) but I also remember cheapy chicken burgers with coleslaw from the student snack bar!

 So when I was asked to review The Ultimate Student Cookbook I turned to my niece, Rosie, who is now in her final year of an undergraduate biology degree at Imperial College.
-I invited her to visit, browse the book, select a recipe, cook it and give me her feedback.
+I invited her to visit us for the weekend and while she was here, to select a recipe, cook it and give us her feedback.

 But she persevered and found a handful of recipes that appealed.

 Sweet & Sour Chicken was her choice for the evening – a dish her mum cooks at home, and one she judged as suitably straightforward, with easy-to-find ingredients.

 The main variation was the substition of dark soy for regular soy sauce, which was down to what we had in stock.
 We assume this is what made the finished dish so dark in colour.
 But what Rosie liked about the recipe was that one could clearly vary both the meat and vegetables used according to one’s tastes and what was going cheap on the day.

 After a trip to the supermarket Rosie got on with prepping and cooking, interrupted regularly my me and my camera.

 Before too long, the meal was ready and it certainly smelled great.

 Although the dish didn’t look like the bright red dish so familiar to customers of Chinese takeaways, the taste was great, with a rounded sweet and sour flavour.